alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 common theme being a lack of semantic information.

-In some cases the HTML paste of a PDF was worse than that of plain text, which falls short of our goal for this tool, this may need future iteration.
+In some cases the HTML paste of a PDF was worse than that of plain text, which falls short of our goal for this tool.
+This may need future iteration.

 ### Copying from websites and email clients